jjw-spectrum/abilify-aes/README.md

 ## About FAERS
 [FAERS](https://open.fda.gov/data/faers/) is the FDA's Adverse Events Reporting System.
 It's essentially a huge database of every bad reaction to a drug ever reported to the FDA.

-The data in FAERS is not comprehensive or FDA-verified, and it can't be used to, say, compare two drugs and say which causes more bad reactions.
+The data in FAERS is not comprehensive or FDA-verified, and it can't be used on its own to, say, compare two drugs and say which causes more bad reactions.
 But if used correctly, it can be a useful complement to the rest of your reporting.
+Other examples of FAERS data used to great effect include [this](https://www.jsonline.com/story/news/investigations/2019/05/30/arthritis-psoriasis-drugs-darker-aspect-34-000-reports-deaths/1206103001/) *Milwaukee Journal-Sentinel* story on biologics and the *Palm Beach Post*'s [reporting](https://www.palmbeachpost.com/news/20180404/how-post-unearthed-local-roots-of-insys-story) on the opioid medication Subsys.

 The other thing to know about FAERS is that it's a huge mess!
 Duplicates run rampant, records are often incomplete, and drug names are often inconsistent or misspelled.
 For example, here are just a few of the terms I used to capture the aripiprazole records:
--aripiprazol (left off the "e" to include Italian and other names for the drug) -ariprazol (a common misspelling)
+- aripiprazol (left off the "e" to include Italian and other names for the drug)
+- ariprazol (a common misspelling)
--abilify (the drug's brand name)
+- abilify (the drug's brand name)
--aristada (the drug's brand name in the UK)
+- aristada (the drug's brand name in the UK)
--

-FAERS is accessible through
+Even when the information is there, it's often scattered across a variety of fields, including

+FAERS is accessible through a public dashboard, which is great for research purposes.
+But because of all the weirdness described above, I recommend either downloading, cleaning and collating the quarterly data files provided by the FDA or querying the openFDA API's drug endpoint.
+Because my query was so specific and ultimately only corresponded to a tiny slice of the jillions of records available, I opted for the latter option.

 ## How I did it